 Do you sometimes envy, act superior, be disrespectful, or be judgmental?
 If yes, you need healing of past or present gentleness issues.
 In fact, the negative issues listed below create offenses in our hearts, which prevents us from being gentle and loving others well.

 Read through the list below.
-If you relate to an unhealthy belief or behavior on the list, go back to 5–Finding Painful Memories and Healing Issues to identify the related painful memories.
-Then, pray the prayer example for each issue.
+If any of the negative issues, unhealthy beliefs, or behaviors on this list evokes a negative emotion, go back to 5–Finding Painful Memories and Healing Issues to identify the related painful memories.
+Then, pray the prayer example on page 5 for each issue.
 Next, loose/put off the oppressive energies and spirits attached to each painful memory.
 It is helpful to keep a prayer journal to track your healing.

 Inferiority: below average; feel lower in value